-The program is designed so that students can complete their studies in two to three years.
+The program is designed so that students can complete their studies in two years.
+Ministerial aspirants will have additional requirements that may require a total of three years of study.
+II.
+Academic Program and Policies II.B.
+Admission Requirements and Procedures